 TREATING PRIMARY ADRENAL INSUFFICIENCY

-The aim of therapy is to replace the glucocorticoids and in some cases, mineralocorticoids, ongoing.
+The aim of therapy is to replace the glucocorticoids and in some cases, mineralocorticoids, for as long as necessary.

-Extra glucocorticoid is given for any illness or major stress (e.g. surgery, accident or infection).
+Extra glucocorticoid is given for any major stress (e.g. surgery, accident or infection).

-The patient can lead a normal active life, but must take precautions against emergencies by faithful compliance with prescriptions, wearing a medical alert bracelet and staying in contact with support systems.
+The patient can lead a normal, active life, but must avoid infections and must take precautions against emergencies by taking prescriptions faithfully, wearing a medical alert bracelet and staying in contact with support systems.

 SECONDARY AND TERTIARY INSUFFICIENCY

-These occur with hypothalamic or pituitary lesions, from Trauma, Surgery, Radiation, Infection, Tumours, Suppression of the adrenals after long-term steroid use.
+These occur with hypothalamic or pituitary damage from trauma, surgery, radiation, infection or tumours, or by suppression of the adrenals with long-term prescription of cortisone.
 (6)

-The clinical features of secondary adrenal insufficiency are similar to those above except that hyperpigmentation is not present (because ACTH is not elevated) and dehydration does not occur.
+The clinical features of secondary adrenal insufficiency are similar to those of primary insufficiency, except that hyperpigmentation is not present (because ACTH is not elevated) and dehydration does not occur.

-Adrenal Crisis is a life-threatening emergency and requires immediate treatment, with intravenous saline to correct the low blood pressure and Hydrocortisone to replace the cortisol.
+Adrenal Crisis, in which the adrenals are unable to supply sufficient cortisone, is a life-threatening emergency and requires immediate treatment, with intravenous saline to correct low blood pressure and Hydrocortisone to replace cortisol.